tauteo/robotics-club/lesson-plans/linux-overview.md

 You can return the process to the *foreground* by using the `fg` command.

+To stop the process, either bring it to the foreground and issue the normal command to close it, or issue the `kill` command (remember that the `kill` command takes the PID as an argument and not the job nr).

 ## Package management
 Just like the operating system is modular, so the software programs that you install are also modular.
 This means that a specific program may use several other programs in order to do its job.
 These other programs are called the dependencies of the program (because the program *depends* on them to run).
 Keep in mind that the dependencies may also themselves depend on other programs to do their job.